PTPells/maybeuseful/src/posts/Specificity.md

 ---
-title: specificity
+title: Specificity
 description:
-date: 2022-07-02
+date: 2022-09-11
 tags:
   - posts
 layout: layouts/post.njk
 ---
 **I heard** Lin-Manuel Miranda dismiss the tension people describe between making a film about something specific and its potential for broad appeal.<sup>[i]</sup>

-**Since hearing** Miranda name specificity as a property common among impactful creative work, I started noticing other people making a similar observation.<sup>[ii][iii][iv]</sup>
+**Since hearing** Miranda name specificity as a property common among impactful creative work, I started noticing other people making a similar observation.<sup>[ii][iii][iv][vii]</sup>

 **This observation** holds true for many things that have moved me.
-Now, I'm curious why. _Why might specificity continue to show up in work that affects me?
+Now, I'm curious why.

+_Why might specificity continue to show up in work that affects me?
 Why had I instinctively accepted specificity to be in tension with appeal?
 Why is specificity even something that feels notable enough to talk about?_

 **I’m motivated** to sketch answers to these questions to see if "specificity" generalizes to the ideas I work with.
-And if so, I would like to  hold myself accountable to being more specific.
+And if so, I would like to  hold myself accountable to being more specific in this work.

 **In short**, I think specificity shows up in work that impacts me because specificity creates potential.